The IGA 'Eyeway code': to keep Your Eyes and Life on the Road after 40 years old

-David Wright, Chief Executive of the IGA said: "When people turn 40, and to be sure even younger, it's time to 'get into gear' with glaucoma, starting with regular pit stops at a local optician to see the optometrist.
+Russell Young, Chief Executive of the IGA said: "When people turn 40, and to be sure even younger, it's time to 'get into gear' with glaucoma, starting with regular pit stops at a local optician to see the optometrist.
 Nobody wants to lose their eyesight unnecessarily or prematurely, especially when treatment has proven to be so effective.
 This disease can impact on anyone, so don't be blind to the risk."

 Professor David Crabb, Department of Optometry and Visual Science, City University, London, said "Glaucoma affects the off-centre parts of the field of vision first and does not affect the central detailed vision until the late stages of the condition.
 Regular professional testing by an optometrist at the opticians is essential to pick up the disease early on.
 This greatly increases the probability of successful disease management and a continued ability to drive safely and with confidence."